Type 3

 Wings

-3’s neighbouring types are types 2 and 4.
-The “wing” is the neighbouring type which appears to have the greatest influence on the base type.
+3's neighboring types are types 2 and 4.
+A “wing” is the neighboring type that appears to have the strongest influence on the core type.

-3w2s are warm, helpful and encouraging, but can also be more smooth-tongued and manipulative.
+3w2s are warmer, more helpful, and encouraging—but can also be more ingratiating and manipulative.

-3w4s are introspective, serious and creative but can also be more pretentious and moody.
+3w4s are more introspective, serious, and creative—but can also be more self‑important and moody.